timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 This action flushes the rewrite rules and often resolves issues with permalinks not updating.
 If the problem persists, try deactivating and reactivating the plugin, then save your permalinks again.

-= Do I need to update permalinks after changing archive pages or custom post type/taxonomy slugs? = Yes, it's a good practice to resave your permalinks after making changes to archive pages or modifying slugs.
+= Do I need to update permalinks after changing archive pages or custom post type/taxonomy slugs? = Regular not but if have any trouble it's a good practice to resave your permalinks after making changes to archive pages or modifying slugs.
 To do this:

 1. Go to Settings > Permalinks
 2. Scroll to the bottom and click "Save Changes"